Haivision/srt/docs/features/latency.md

 SRT's approach to packet arrival time
 =====================================

-SRT provides two socket options `SRTO_PEERLATENCY` and `SRTO_RCVLATENCY`, where the "latency" name was used for convenience (also for a common option `SRTO_LATENCY`), but it doesn't mean that it will define the true time distance between the `srt_sendmsg2` and `srt_recvmsg2` calls for the same packet.
-This is only an extra delay added at the receiver side towards the time when the packet "should" arrive (ETS).
-This extra delay is used to compensate two things:
+SRT provides two socket options `SRTO_PEERLATENCY` and `SRTO_RCVLATENCY`.
+While they have "latency" in their names, they do *not* define the true time interval between the `srt_sendmsg2` and `srt_recvmsg2` calls for the same packet.
+They are only used to add an extra delay (at the receiver side) to the time when the packet "should" arrive (ETS).
+This extra delay is used to compensate for two things:

-* The extra network delay, that is, if the packet arrived later than it "should have arrived"
+* an extra network delay (that is, if the packet arrived later than it "should have arrived"), or

-* The packet retransmission, regarding that there might be a need to be requested at least twice
+* a packet retransmission.

-Note that the values included in these formulas are values that are actually present, but many of them are not controllable and many are not even measurable.
-In many cases there are measured values that are sums of other values, but ingredients can't be extracted.
-Values that we get at the receiver side are actually two:
+Note that many of the values included in these formulas are not controllable and some cannot be measured directly.
+In many cases there are measured values that are sums of other values, but the component values can't be extracted.

+There are two values that we can obtain at the receiver side:

-* ATS: actual arrival time.
-It's simply the time when the UDP packet has been extracted through the `recvmsg` system call.
+* ATS: actual arrival time, which is the time when the UDP packet has been extracted through the `recvmsg` system call.

 * TS: time recorded in the packet header, set on the sender side and extracted from the packet at the receiver side

-Note that the timestamp in the packet's header is 32-bit, which gives it more-less 2.5 minutes to roll over.
-Therefore there is the timestamp rollover tracked and a segment increase is done in order to keep an eye on the overall actual time.
-For the needs of the formula definitions it will be stated that TS is the true difference between the connection start time and the time when the sending time has been declared when the sender application is calling any of the `srt_send*` functions (see [`srt_sendmsg2`](../API/API-functions.md#srt_sendmsg2) for details).
+Note that the timestamp in the packet's header is 32-bit, which gives it more or less 2.5 minutes to roll over.
+Therefore timestamp rollover is tracked and a segment increase is performed in order to keep an eye on the overall actual time.
+For the needs of the formula definitions it must be stated that TS is the true difference between the connection start time and the time when the sending time has been declared when the sender application is calling any of the `srt_send*` functions (see [`srt_sendmsg2`](../API/API-functions.md#srt_sendmsg2) for details).